Using Intel Performance Primitives (IPP) with JUCE and CMake

 You can call the functions ippGetCpuType and ippGetCpuFeatures to confirm the dispatcher is happy.

-With IPP, if you want to do something like fill a vector, you can visit the documentation for something like the Set function and see there are a dozen manifestations of the function call.
+Moral of the story: If you want to do something simple, like fill a vector, you’ll need to visit the documentation for the root function name — like Set — and perhaps whimper a quiet “what am I doing with my life?!” as you parse through 357 manifestations of the function call.

-Most of these are just for different data types, such as ippsSet32f which is used with floats, ippsSet32s for ints, etc.
+Luckily, you’ll quickly get the swing of things.
+Most of the variations are just for different data types, such as ippsSet32f which is used with floats, ippsSet32s for ints, etc.

 A Running Example